Whatsapp

 The cost of VBT surgery in Turkey is generally significantly lower than self-pay prices in the UK or United States, while maintaining internationally recognised medical standards.

-As a reference, an all-inclusive treatment package may be offered in the region of €xxxx / USD xxxxxx, which typically includes hospital care, surgeon and anesthesia fees, and associated services.
+As a reference, an all-inclusive VBT surgery cost in Turkey may be offered in the region of 15000 - 20000 USD, which typically includes hospital care, surgeon and anaesthesia fees, and associated services.

 Will my child feel the screws when bending or moving?